-‘A Light Exists in Spring’ is one of the nearly 1,800 poems written by Emily Dickinson.
+‘A Light Exists in Spring’ is one of the nearly 1,800 poems Emily Dickinson wrote.
 It was published along with her other poems published posthumously in 1890 in the volume Poems by Emily Dickinson.
-She was a famous American poet who lived during the 1800s but only 10 of her poems are known to have been published in her lifetime.
-Along with Walt Whitman Dickinson is generally recognized as one of the two leading 19th-century American poets.
+She was a famous American poet who lived during the 1800s, but only 10 of her poems are known to have been published in her lifetime.
+Along with Walt Whitman, Dickinson is generally recognized as one of the two leading 19th-century American poets.

 Explore A Light exists in Spring

 ‘A Light Exists in Spring’ is a fine poem about the spring season.
 This speaker strives to portray a certain kind of light that “exists in spring” or very near spring, for it has moved her very deeply.
 Since the speaker cannot portray the light’s physical nature, she has remained vague about what this light looks like.
 However, she has made it quite clear how it has made her feel mentally and spiritually in the poem.

 Form and Structure

 ‘A Light Exists in Spring’ is a simple nature poem of twenty lines.
 The poem is divided into five quatrains.
 It follows an inconsistent rhyme scheme in both free verse and blank verse form.
 While the 2nd and 3rd stanzas are free verse, still have rhyming, which also makes it a blank verse.
 The Rhyme Scheme is ABCB, DEFE, GHIH, JKLK, and MNON.

 The poem ‘A Light exists in Spring’ revolves around the poet’s thoughts about this unique light that comes and goes only during spring.
 Spring, the season of new birth, brings something new in our life, shows us different things, and leaves us with the memories.
 At the same time, it has more a philosophical and religious connotation about the cycle of light and dark, day and night, life and death, etc.